iay/shibboleth-build-docker/README.md

 * A value of `pwd | wc -c` of 50 or below seems to be acceptable.
 * A value of `pwd | wc -c` of 90 or above seems to be problematic.

+### Performance

+If you are running these containers under Docker on a Linux system, you should find that operations inside a container perform essentially indistinguishably to running them on the host.

+On the other hand, if you are running these containers using a technology such as [Docker Desktop for Mac][], some operations will be significantly slower because the containers are really running not on your host machine but on a Linux virtual machine that is in turn running on your host machine.
+For CPU-bound operations, the difference will likely not be noticeable in practice.

+Operations that perform heavy I/O to the host filesystem (the `/home/user` directory) may, however, be significantly slower because the host file system is essentially remote to the container VM.
+We have found that the `maven-javadoc-plugin` is particularly affected by this.

+There are ways to [tune the performance of volume mounts](https://docs.docker.com/docker-for-mac/osxfs-caching/) which we haven't investigated yet.
+One fairly simple short-term solution should this problem arise is to move the data from `/home/user` to the container's `/tmp` directory temporarily.
+Because `/tmp` is local to the container, it exists within the container VM rather than on the host file system and performance is much higher.
+Of course one downside of this approach is that the `/tmp` directory does not persist if you exit the shell and thus terminate the container; you should ensure that the results of your operation are preserved either in `/home/user` or otherwise before exiting.

 [CentOS]: https://www.centos.org
 [Docker]: https://www.docker.com